sam-mcclure/Study-Guide/Algorithms/questions.md

 15. What supporting data structure might you use for BFS and DFS, respectively?
 - DFS uses a stack (LIFO) and BFS uses a queue (FIFO)

+16. What are the steps for BFS on a graph?
+- You will need to start with an empty queue and a visited array that holds a boolean value for each node, initialized to 0.
+You take the first node and add it to the queue and change its value in the visited array to 1.
+You visit it, then add all of its adjaceny nodes to the queue.
+Until the queue is empty, you visit those nodes, updating their value in the visited array and adding their adjacent nodes to the queue.
+This continues until each node has been visited or the value is found.

 # Week 2